Choline for Brain Health and Wellness: Benefits and Sources

 It was only added to the US list of required nutrients in 1998, so recognition of its importance is relatively new.

-It is similar to B vitamins but it is not a vitamin.
+It is similar to B vitamins, but it is not a vitamin.

 Your body can produce a small amount of choline, but you need to eat or take in the bulk of it from diet or supplements.

 Choline is vital to the structure of cells throughout your body and is of particular importance for liver and nervous system function.
-It helps lift mood, boost memory and energy, and reduce inflammation.

 Adequate amounts of choline are important to your brain for several reasons.

 1. Choline is used by your body to make fats and move fats to where they are needed.
-(Your brain cells are largely made up of fats, so this is a key nutrient for a healthy brain.)
+(Your brain cells are largely made of fats, so this is a key nutrient for a healthy brain.)

-Choline Research Study
+Choline Brain Benefits Research Study

 The mice were repeatedly placed in a maze to test their memory.
 The AD mice that were given choline supplements throughout their life had better memory capability than AD control mice that were not supplemented.